Diplex-master/zijacoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `zijad` for your own use.
+You can ignore this section if you are building `diplexcoind` for your own use.

-zijad/zija-cli binaries are not included in the zija-Qt.app bundle.
+diplexcoind/diplexcoin-cli binaries are not included in the diplexcoin-Qt.app bundle.

-If you are building `zijad` or `zija-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `diplexcoind` or `diplexcoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: